fishnal/aws-notes/management/cloudwatch.md

 	- Can enable **detailed monitoring** for a metric, which will collect data every minute
 	- Can create **custom metrics** for your apps
 	- Custom metrics are regional
-	- **Anomaly detection** - employs machine learning against your metrics to detect activity that is unusual
+	- **Anomaly detection** - employs machine learning against your metrics to automatically create (and maintain) _CloudWatch Alarms_.
+This is best for metrics that are predictable.
 - CloudWatch Alarms
 	- Tightly integrates with metrics
 	- Can automatically take action when thresholds for a metric are exceeded